 When to apply.
-The deadline for receipt of completed applications and supporting materials for admission for the fall semester is April 1 for most departments, except that a February 1 deadline is required for the Psychology program, and a March 1 deadline for the Historic Preservation Program.
+The deadline for receipt of completed applications and supporting materials for admission for the fall semester is April 1 for most departments, except that a February 1 deadline is required for the Psychology program, and a March 1 deadline for the Historic Preservation Program and to applicants for the Doctorate in Education (Ed.D.).
+GRE scores from applicants to the Ed.D. must be received by no later than April 1.
 The part-time program of study in Psychology is open only to Vermont residents.
 Most departments process applications soon after all of the supporting information is received in the Graduate College Admissions Office.
 Applications will not be processed after the openings in a program have been filled.
-Therefore, for fall admission, it is important to file applications well in advance of April 1 as some programs can accommodate only a limited number of new graduate students.
+Therefore, for fall admission, it is important to file applications well in advance of April 1 as some programs can accommodate only a limited number of new graduate stu-

-It is sometimes possible to admit new graduate students at midyear; however, such applications should be initiated at least three months in advance of the date the study is to begin.
+It is sometimes possible to admit new graduate students at midvear; however, such applications should be initiated at least three months in advance of the date the study is to begin.
 Please contact the Graduate Admissions Office to determine if a specific program will accept applications for January admission.

 Students who wish to be considered for financial assistance in the form of fellowships or assistantships as well as admission must have applications with all supporting materials including GRE scores on file by March 1 of the academic year preceding that for which application is made.
-Applications for fellowship or assistantship assistance must include GRE General (Aptitude) Test and the appropriate Subject (Advanced) Test scores.
+Applications for fellowship or assistantship assistance must include GRE General (Aptitude) Test scores.
 No special forms are required to apply for Teaching, Research, or Graduate College Fellowships, and Graduate Assistantships.
 Applicants interested in such awards must so indicate on the appropriate section of the application form.
-Student Personnel Fellowships must be applied for on a separate form through the Department of Residential Life, Robinson Hall.
-Information on loans and/or work- study is available through the Financial Aid Office, Waterman Building.
+Student Personnel Fellowships must be applied for on a separate form available from the Department of Residential Life, Mansfield House, 25 Colchester Avenue.
+Information on loans and/or work-study is available through the Financial Aid Office, Waterman Building.

 Standard Graduate Admission Tests.
 Applicants for admission to most graduate programs must submit scores on the Graduate Record Examination (see specific program requirements).
-Business Administration applicants must submit scores on the Graduate Management Admissions Test.
+GRE scores must be from examinations taken within five years of the date of application.
+Business Administration applicants must submit scores on the Graduate Management Admis-

 Information about standard graduate admission tests may be obtained from the Counseling and Testing Center, University of Vermont, or from any college testing office.
-Information on the Graduate Record Examination or the Graduate Management Admissions Test may also be obtained directly from the Educational Testing Service, Box 889, Princeton, NJ 08541.
+Information on the Graduate Record Examination or the Graduate Management Admissions Test may also be obtained directly from the Educational Testing Service, Box 889, Princeton, N.J.
+08541.